urbit/urbit.org-reloaded/content/using/develop.md

 When developing, however, we recommend [booting a development ship](#creating-a-development-ship) and working locally -- you may need to make changes that could, in the wrong hands, destroy the ship’s environment, and it’s best to do so in a safe, separate place.

-## Applications on Urbit {#api}
+## Applications using Urbit {#api}

 Urbit ships with its own set of apps written in its own language, Hoon.
 However it is also meant to integrate with applications written in other languages via an API.
-The clearest example of an application for Urbit is Landscape, the default client.
-Although it does currently ship with Urbit, its front-end is a separate piece of software that uses the Urbit API to interact with an Urbit ship. back.
-You can create your own application that uses Urbit to store data and interact with other Urbit ships without writing any Hoon code thanks to this API.
-This could be a chat client, a writing app, a game, or anything else.
+The clearest example of an application using Urbit is Landscape, the default client.
+Although it does currently ship with Urbit, its front-end is a separate piece of software that uses Urbit's HTTP APIs to interact with an Urbit ship.
+You can create your own application that uses Urbit to store data and interact with other Urbit ships without writing any Hoon code thanks to Urbit's HTTP APIs.
+This could be a chat client, a writing app, a game, or anything else that can communicate over HTTP.

-To get started quickly with the language of your choice, see the following libraries:
+To get started quickly with the language of your choice, see the following libraries provide HTTP interfaces to Urbit:

  - [Python](https://github.com/baudtack/urlock-py) (Stable)
  - [Haskell](https://github.com/bsima/urbit-airlock) (Under active development)